Kamzie/Remote-execution-script/README.md

    ![Screenshot of a terminal window displaying the 06_remote_execution.sh script creating a new user called john](./create_user.png)

-3. Run a custom command with verbosity enabled:
+3. Check the user id with verbosity enabled:

    ```bash
    ./06_remote_execution.sh -v id john